Sprint to offer auto insurers tracking technology

-U.S. wireless carrier Sprint (S.N) said on Thursday it will move into the hot market for tracking technology that lets auto insurers monitor how, where and when their customers drive.
+July 19 U.S. wireless carrier Sprint said on Thursday it will move into the hot market for tracking technology that lets auto insurers monitor how, where and when their customers drive.

 Sprint said its new Integrated Insurance Solutions unit would let companies offer what are known as "usage-based insurance" programs.